SlicerMorph/Tutorials/MALPACA/K-means_templates_selection.md

 This is an optional step before running `MALPACA` in `SlicerMorph`.
 This tutorial shows how to run the K-means multi-template selection module for selecting multiple specimens as templates for `MALPACA`.
 The procedure starts from extracting point clouds with matching points across the whole sample.
 It then runs Generalized Procrustes Analysis on these point clouds to export a full set of PC scores as the raw data of the K-means clustering algorithm.
 The number of clusters is user-defined.
 Each specimen that is closest to the center of a K-means generated cluster is selected as a template.

 ### Step 1.
 Download sample data.
 Download sample data here: https://github.com/SlicerMorph/mouse_models.
 Extract the files.
+If you are using SlicerMorph Cloud, it will be in `/home/docker/sample_data/Mouse_Models`

 ### Step 2.
 Specify files and directories
 Switch to the “Templates Selection” tab (yellow).
 In the `Templates Selection Setup` collapsible section, specify entries to enable buttons in the following sections